Early Livestock Guardian Dogs

-The earliest evidence of domestication of sheep is from 9,000 B.C.
-The evolution of the Livestock Guardian Dogs we know today corresponds to the gradual migration of flocks of domestic sheep and goats across Europe from East Asia both geographically and in time.
+The earliest evidence of domestication of sheep dates back from 9,000 B.C.
+The evolution of the Livestock Guardian Dogs we know today corresponds to the gradual migration of nomadic people with their flocks of domestic sheep and goats across Europe from East Asia both geographically and in time.
 But this specialized role is only about 4,000 years old.
 So it appears that it took around this time for dogs to become selected for their specialized role to live within mobs of sheep and goats without disrupting them.
 Modern DNA evidence backs up this theory which shows that the highest genetic diversity of domesticated wolves was available in East Asia to form the basis of this selection.

 The History of the Livestock Guardian Dog

 After comparing a number of sources, research suggests that the most believable reference regarding the beginning of the role of Livestock Guardian Dogs comes from Dr Kovacs who said in essence:

 "On the basis of archaeological, geographical, cytogenetic (sheep and goats) and morphological evidences it can be stated that the spreading of Livestock Guardian Dogs of Eurasia is identical with the spreading of sheep both geographically and in time"